knorth55/maixbit_tutorials/README.md

 Tutorials and samples for Maix Bit

-This repo is based on [MaixPy official documentation](https://maixpy.sipeed.com/en/).
+This repo is based on [MaixPy official documentation](https://maixpy.sipeed.com/en/), but specialized for Maix Bit.

 ![](./img/maixbit_yolo_tiny.gif)